48 Hours in Malta

 Ships dock at the Valletta Waterfront just outside and below the walls of Valletta.
 From our ship, we could see Valletta and the Three Cities.
 The Maltese call the 3 cities Cottonera, they are Birgu (Vittoriosa), Senglea (Isla) and Bormla (Cospicua).

 From the docks, you can take an elevator/lift up to the top of the Barracca Gardens which is a must-see on the 2 days in Malta list.
 From this point, you can simply walk through Valetta very easily.
 You could also simply walk up the 100’s of steps to the city but since eventually you will want to visit the Gardens perhaps the lift up and a walk down is in order.
-Yes, many.

 The bus station is just 5 minutes walk from the elevator and from here you can get to anywhere in Malta quite cheaply.
 The buses are old and decorated and look very cool.
 The taxi stand is a few minutes from here or you can catch one from the waterfront itself.
 The White taxis have set fares from the airport to most places on the island.
-Check the website for current pricing.

 Opposite the lift at the cruise dock you can find the Three Cities ferry, or why not take a traditional dghajsa water taxi either straight across to Vittoriosa (€2) or on a half-hour tour of the Grand Harbour (€10).